 2017 British Adventurer Emma Timmis sets a Guinness World Record by riding 7,951km across Australia in 74 days on her ElliptiGO.

 2018 ElliptiGO introduces the SUB (Stand Up Bike).
-Even lighter than the Arc and more portable, the SUB is like a BMX bike for adults - delivering a killer full-body workout in a fun and nimble package.
+The lightest and most portable model, the SUB is like a BMX bike for adults - delivering a killer full-body workout in a fun and nimble package.

 2018 Idai Makaya inspires hundreds of ElliptiGO riders through his Longest Ride Challenge, capped off by a 1730-mile record-setting ride across the length of Britain and back.